Explore Auckland’s Rugged Side

 - O’Neills Bay and Bethells Beach (Te Henga) – A super scenic location with dramatic headlands.
 You may need to cross a wide stream to get to certain parts of the beach, which gets deeper as the tide comes in.
 Be prepared to get your legs wet if crossing the stream.
 This is another great surf sport for people who know what they’re doing.
 You can also get excellent views of the beach from the clifftop walkway.

 - Anawhata – The quietest beach in the Waitakere Ranges, Anawhata truly is a hidden gem.
 To get there take Piha Road off Scenic Drive until Anawhata Road.
-Follow Anawhata Road for approximately 7km.
+Follow Anawhata Road for approximately 7km (4 miles).
 Then you’ll need to walk the rest to the beach.

 Don’t go to Bethells Beach without spending some time at Lake Wainamu.
 It’s a great way to cool off and get rid of the sand and salt from the beach.
 (A shower works great too but it’s not as fun).
 Just a few kilometres up the road from Bethells Beach, take a walk to the stunning lake via either black sand dunes or the shallow stream bedded with sand leading all the way to the lake.
 During summer, we suggest the stream way which is far more cooling on your feet than hot black sand!

 Take in the views on the 30-35-minute walk to Lake Wainamu.
 Dunes tower on one side while lush green grass is on the other.
 If you have a bodyboard, take it with you, as you’ll want to sandboard down the dunes and into the lake!
 For more simple fun, there’s a jetty to get that obligatory jetty jump photo.